DeepuBhasin/Web-Developer-Notes/20 Javascript/_Documentation_JS.md

 ---

 ## 📘 Conceptual Aside
-1. **Syntax Parsers** : A program that reads your code and determines what it does and if its grammer is valid. eg interprator or compiler
+1. **Syntax Parsers** : A program that reads your code and determines what it does and if its grammar is valid, e.g., an interpreter or a compiler.
 2. **Execution Contexts** : *A Wrapper to help manage the code that is running*.
 There are lots of lexical environments. which one is currently running is managed via execution context. it can contain things beyond what you've written in your code.
 3. **Lexical Environments** : *where something sits physically in the code you write*.
 'Lexical' means 'having' to do with words or grammer.
 A lexical environment exists in programming languages in which **where** you write something is important.